cnord/doc-gsm-devices/eng/air/01-01-purpose.md

 ## Purpose and capabilities

-The "Nord GSM Mini" device is intended for operation as the head unit of the security and fire complex - the receiving and monitoring security and fire alarm device (PKKOP), installed in the premises at the protected sites.
+The "Nord GSM Air" device is intended for operation as the head unit of the security and fire complex - the receiving and monitoring security and fire alarm device (PKKOP), installed in the premises at the protected sites.

-Various wired security, fire and process detectors and devices can be connected to the device.
+Various wired and wireless security, fire and process detectors and devices can be connected to the device.

 The device can generate and transmit to the control panel messages about events occurring during its operation and related to: